-Explanation-1: An option's delta is a rate of change in the price of an option with respect to a change in the price of the underlying asset, other factors being constant.
+Definition 1: Delta measures the rate of change in an option's price with respect to a change in the underlying asset's price, keeping other factors constant.

-Explanation-2: An option's delta is an amount by which the price of an option is expected to change with respect to a $1 change in the price of the underlying asset, other factors being constant.
+Definition 2: Delta is an amount by which the option's price is expected to change with respect to a $1 change in the underlying asset's price, keeping other factors constant.

-Option Delta = Δ in Option Price / Δ in Underlying Price
+Option Delta = Δ Option Price / Δ Underlying Price

 Example: